SteelCompendium/data-gen/Rules/Draw Steel Rules - Linked.md

 Most of these ancient writings were written by people who expected other people to read it.
 The lore might have been kept secret by not sharing it with anyone outside the college or cult whose members originally wrote it, but the actual writing was not intended to be difficult to read or understand.
 It wasn’t written in code—just in a language that people stopped speaking long ago.

-Sages can reconstruct many of these languages by learning which modern languages descended from them, then comparing them to related languages from the same time period that might have survived.
+[[Sage|Sages]] can reconstruct many of these languages by learning which modern languages descended from them, then comparing them to related languages from the same time period that might have survived.
 Translating such ancient languages has been extremely useful for the purposes of crafting and research.

 ##### DEAD LANGUAGES TABLE